 A survey of the interior design profession, industry, related occupations and work sites.
 Emphasizes personal, educational and professional qualifications required for entry into the interior design profession.
-Transfer Status: Transferable to CSU, see counselor for limitations.

-ID 30 (CAN HEC 18)
+ID 30 (CAN HEC 18) 4.0 units

 Applied Color Theory and Design